MikeMcC399/cypress-docker-images/examples/chrome-for-testing/README.md

 ## Docker

+Note: [cypress/factory](../../factory/) supports building a customer Docker image with Chrome for Testing using the parameter [CHROME_FOR_TESTING_VERSION](../../factory/README.md#chrome_for_testing_version) which must be a full version specification.

+The example below, which downloads Chrome for Testing using [@puppeteer/browsers](https://pptr.dev/browsers-api), has more extensive options for specifying the version.

 ### Docker build and run

 In this example we use a customized `Dockerfile` which bases a new image on `cypress/base`, copies the complete Cypress project into the image, including installed dependencies, then installs the Cypress binary and Chrome for Testing into the image.

 The file is [examples/chrome-for-testing/Dockerfile](./Dockerfile).
-It has the following contents which build a custom Docker image using the `stable` version of Chrome for Testing:
+It has the following contents which build a custom Docker image using the `stable` version of Chrome for Testing, downloaded with [@puppeteer/browsers](https://pptr.dev/browsers-api):

 ```dockerfile
 FROM cypress/base